laravel/docs/upgrade.md

 ### Sessions

+Because of changes to the authentication system, any existing sessions will be invalidated when you upgrade to Laravel 5.2.

 #### Database Session Driver

 A new `database` session driver has been written for the framework which includes more information about the user such as their user ID, IP address, and user-agent.
 If you would like to continue using the old driver you may specify the `legacy-database` driver in your `session.php` configuration file.

 If you would like to use the new driver, you should add the `user_id (nullable integer)`, `ip_address (nullable string)`, and `user_agent (text)` columns to your session database table.

-#### Session compatibility

-Because of the implementation of Authentication Guards, your existing sessions will be invalid.

 ### Stringy